-We are therefore keen to invite colleges and students’ associations together to contribute to a project throughout 2023, which will identify where and how particular groups, demographics, modes or courses can be a part of staff-student conversations that can address priorities in learner outcomes and success, develop knowledge and explore potential action.
+We therefore invited colleges and students’ associations to contribute to a project throughout 2023, to identify where and how particular groups, demographics, modes or courses can be a part of staff-student conversations that can address priorities in learner outcomes and success, develop knowledge and explore potential action.

 How to get involved!

-To be involved in this project, please discuss with relevant colleagues across your college and students’ association, and contact Simon Varwell, Senior Development Consultant, on firstname.lastname@example.org.
+To be involved in this project, please discuss with relevant colleagues across your college and students’ association, and contact Eve Lewis.